MongoDB AMP Test Generation & Validation

 We needed to know exactly how consultants were approaching testing on their projects, so I led contextual interviews with 8 consultants to walk through their testing workflow on a real customer project step-by-step

-I recruited consultants who were in the testing phase of modernization projects.
+I recruited consultants who have experience with testing on modernization projects.
 Since this stage comes later in the project lifecycle, I focused recruiting on the most mature or completed projects.

 Observing how consultants approach testing in real customer projects helped us identify the real challenges and workarounds, like what tools they built themselves or tried to use and the constraints they faced.
 This allowed us to see what works, what doesn’t, and how to scale proven strategies without repeating mistakes.